 Your speedometer lets you see your speed in both miles per hour (mph) and kilometers per hour (km/h).
-Your odometer shows how far your vehicle has been driven, in either miles or kilometers.
+Your odometer shows how far your vehicle has been driven in either miles (used in the United States) or in kilometers (used in Canada).